Standard-Unix-Notes/unix-notes/docs/JOURNAL.md

 Journal(1) automatically selects today's date and year to work out which file it should open for editing.

+Journal will use GNU shred(1) where available for deleting temporary files.

 ## Sub-command config